- The Best Cat Food For Urinary Tract Health

 Reduce their environmental stress – if your kit is on the sensitive side, make an effort to reduce their stress and anxiety levels.
 Ensure they have their own ‘safe space’ where they can retreat, ensure their litterbox is always clean, feed them in a low-traffic area of your house, and manage any new changes carefully to keep them calm and UTI healthy.

 Maintain a healthy weight – obese cats have an increased risk of developing UTIs as well as other health problems, so ensure you cat’s weight is in the normal/healthy zone by managing their food intake and giving them opportunity for exercise.
+Head over to our review of cat food for weight loss for more alternatives.

 Provide enough stimulation – a bored cat is also a stressed cat, which can put them at risk of developing urinary infections.
 Especially if they are an indoor cat, ensure they have plenty of playtime and stimulation.
 Invest in cat toys, a perch, food puzzles or scratch posts and help to keep them healthily occupied.